chmouel/gnome-next-meeting-applet/README.md

 $ gnome-next-meeting-applet dbus open_event_url
 ```

-which you can bind to a key in your Windows Manager or Gnome/KDE to directly go to your meeting invite Video Conference URL.
+which you can bind to a key in your Windows Manager or Gnome/KDE to quickly go to your meeting Video Conference URL.

 ### Sway/Waybar